Jungian PsychologyGCSE students in royal blue jumpers studying Jungian Psychology symbols at individual desks in classroom.

 What Is Jungian Psychology?

-Jungian Psychology, a brainchild of the eminent Swiss psychiatrist Carl Gustav Jung, is a rich tapestry of theories and practices that delve into the profound depths of the human psyche.
+Jungian Psychology, a brainchild of the eminent Swiss psychiatrist Carl Gustav Jung, is a rich tapestry of theories and practices that examine into the profound depths of the human psyche.
 This school of thought, often referred to as analytical psychology, diverged from the mainstream experimental psychology of the 20th century, charting its own unique course.

 At the heart of Jungian Psychology lies the concept of 'archetypes,' universal, archaic symbols and images that reside within our collective unconscious.
 These archetypes, as proposed by Jung, form the psychic counterpart of instinct and are the building blocks of our dreams, myths, and folklore.
 They are the shared heritage of our human experience, transcending cultural and temporal boundaries.

-The therapeutic approach in Jungian Analysis is characterized by an 'analytic attitude,' a stance of open curiosity and respect for the individual's unique psychological reality.
+The therapeutic approach in Jungian Analysis is characterised by an 'analytic attitude,' a stance of open curiosity and respect for the individual's unique psychological reality.
 The analyst and the patient embark on a shared journey of exploration, where dreams, fantasies, and life experiences are examined to uncover the underlying patterns and meanings.

 Jung's work has had a profound influence on a wide range of disciplines, from psychology and psychiatry to literature and the arts.
 His Collected Works, a 20-volume series, is a testament to his vast contributions to the field of psychology and beyond.